 Some locations may unavoidably have work underway to public areas and facilities.
 Whilst we will endeavour to advise you of any building or refurbishment work underway at any properties you have booked, we cannot anticipate where work will take place outside of the hotel grounds.
 All the hotels featured strive to maintain high standards, and as such there may be the necessity for some ad-hoc and unforeseeable maintenance work.

-Guernsey and UK mainland: Grades are awarded under the Visit Britain scheme and range from one star to five star.
+Guernsey, Isle of Man, Isle of Wight and Isles of Scilly: Grades are awarded under the Visit Britain scheme and range from one star to five star.
 As in Jersey, you should note that there are different grading criteria for hotels, guest accommodation and self-catering, so the same number of stars in an hotel and guest accommodation should not be taken to mean that you can expect the same standards.
 Some properties have also opted to be graded by the AA.

 Early or late arrivals